greeniot/CC3200-Sample/README.md

 };
 ```

-`getUnixTime` is defined to get the official time from an NTP server (starting at 1900) and subtract the 70 years years to normalize the value to the Unix timestamp.
+`getUnixTime` is defined to get the official time from an NTP server (starting at 1900) and subtract the 70 years to normalize the value to the Unix timestamp.
 The official time is received via UDP as given below.

 ```C
 uint32_t getOfficialTime() {